isle-project/isle-editor/docs/components/expire.md

 # Expire

-The Expire component will causes all of its children to become invisible after a specified amount of time.
+The expire component will cause all of its children to become invisible after a specified amount of time.

 #### Example: